 Some of the relief sought by the lawsuit includes uniform standards and processes to ensure: The transparency of pre- and post-election procedures, including public audits of ballots and equipment logs, An adequate number of accurately calibrated and functioning voting machines on election day (including pre-election and election day testing), Backup technology plans in the event of equipment or software failure, Robust pollworker and election official training regarding potential technology issues, Sufficient disability access at every polling place, and Proper and prompt addressing of election technology-related complaints.

 In short, EFF is fighting for processes and procedures to improve transparency, security and auditability of digital voting technologies in the state.
 EFF hopes to use this case to set model standards that can be used in other states and local jurisdictions throughout the country.

-This is the defendants' reply in support of their motion for interlocutory appeal on the motion to dismiss the intervenor's complaint.
+This is the defendants' reply in support of their motion to dismiss the amended complaint.